J4NN0/wordlist-generator/README.md

 Generates customized wordlist through a variety of methods.
 Choose your favourite method and enjoy your wordlist!

 # Usage

+      The wordlist will containt strings with length from 1 character to the max size (decided by you).
+      You can choose how each string have to be composed through the following methods:

    - Generate a wordlist with whole alphabet (a-z) | (A-Z)

-        You have to choose only the size of the string that will be generated.
-(Composed by the whole alphabet)
+        You have to choose only the max size of the strings that will be generated.
+The strings will be composed by the whole alphabet (lower case, upper case or both).

    - Generate a wordlist with only numbers (0-9)

-        You have to choose only the size of the string that will be generated.
-(Composed by numbers goes from 0 to 9)
+        You have to choose only the max size of the strings that will be generated.
+THe strings will be composed by only numbers.

    - Generate a customized wordlist (char)

         You have to choose which characters will compose your final string: just put manually the characters that you prefer until you are satisfied.
-Then choose the size of the string that will be generated.
+Then choose the max size of the strings that will be generated.

    - Generate a wordlist with strings, characters and numbers

-        You can choose if you want insert in the wordlist strings, characters and numbers.
-Then choose the size of the string that will be generated.
+        You can choose if you want insert in the wordlist strings, characters or numbers.
+Then choose the max size of the strings that will be generated.

    - Guided wordlist (Alphabet | Numbers | Special Characters)